-Each participant makes a “Starter Block” according to that year’s requirement.
+Round Robin - In the years when we offer a Round Robin activity the sign-up is in the fall.
+Participants are then divided into small groups (of five members for example).
+Each participant makes a “Starter Block” according to that year’s requirements.
 At the first exchange, each person passes their “Starter Block” to someone else in the group, and receives a “Starter Block” from someone else.
 Their task is now to add a border to that block before the next exchange date, when they will pass the block to someone else and receive another block to work on.
 This continues until everyone in the group has had a chance to sew a border to the block.
 All work is kept secret from the original block maker while the exchanges are happening and in May the original block maker gets the “enhanced” block back.

 There can be variations to a Round Robin but the exchanging and adding to the beginning piece is similar.
 Each year’s specific information will be found in the newsletter.